coolbutuseless/fastpng/README.md

 - Flags to configure writing of PNG
   - Compression level
   - PNG filter settings
+- Supports specification of single transparent colour for RGB and Grayscale images.
+(Cheap transparency using the `tRNS` PNG chunk)

 `fastpng` is an R wrapper for [libspng](https://github.com/randy408/libspng) - current v0.7.4